 The best view

 I really like the idea to get on a high building and enjoy the view from there.
 The KBC Tower (Tower of farmers) is the second tallest building after the cathedral.
-Unfortunately, we couldn’t enter in the building and we had to improvise.
+Unfortunately, we couldn’t enter the building and we had to improvise.
 During our walk near the river Schelde, we found a fancy restaurant, called Zuiderterras / RAS, on a few levels with a terrace on top.
 The view from there is great.
 Unfortunately, it was too cold to have a drink outside.

 Address: Ernest van Dijckkaai 37,2000 Antwerpen, Belgium

 Despite this short stay in Antwerpen, I really loved the city.
 Actually, since then, I visited it many times.
 This is my favorite Belgian city so far.
-I’m going to add more ideas and tips what to do in Antwerp soon.
+I’m going to add more ideas and tips on what to do in Antwerp soon.
 Stay tuned.